 The Event Organizer is responsible for obtaining all necessary permits and will provide copies to the HRM Fire Services at least two (2) weeks prior to the event.
+For more info on the permit please go to the website.

 HRM Fire Services will determine the requirements of fire equipment and personnel from the Department on site before, during and after the display, the cost of which will be the responsibility of the Event Organizer.
 For further assistance, or for additional information, contact HRM Fire and Emergency Services at: